yomboprime/hydrajoy/README.md

 The virtual joystick can be used inside html5 applications in the web browser, for example.

-(c) 2016 GPLv3 Juan Jose Luna Espinosa juanjoluna@gmail.com
+(c) 2016 GPLv3 Juan Jose Luna Espinosa juanjoluna at gmail dot com

 Please read the Sixense SDK license.